Family Dispute Resolution

 Collaborative Law Services

-Collaborative law is a type of EDR where each party works with their own collaborative lawyer and other professionals who have been trained to negotiate fair and reasonable settlements.
 The parties must commit to reaching a settlement outside of the court process.
 They must agree that the lawyers will not represent them in court if no agreement is reached.
 If, however, the parties reach an agreement, the lawyers will work with them to obtain any required court orders.

-Who are Collaborative Professionals?
+Who Are Collaborative Professionals?

 To provide collaborative law services, lawyers and other professionals must:

-- Be a member of Collaborative Professionals of Saskatchewan.
+- be a member of Collaborative Professionals of Saskatchewan

-- Have at least 15 hours of conflict resolution training.
+- have at least 15 hours of conflict resolution training.

-- Have at least 14 hours of collaborative process training.
+- have at least 14 hours of collaborative process training

-- Have at least 14 hours of family violence training.
+- have at least 14 hours of family violence training

 Collaborative Process